What you don’t know can hurt you.

 Right now, whether you know it or not, your business already has a brand.

-How you want people to see your business and what they think are not always the same.
+How you want people to see your business and what they think is not always the same.
 Branding helps you go on the offensive and establish your position.
 While you can’t always control how people see you, positioning influences their view.

-A brand strategy is a plan that helps you position and grow your business.
+A brand strategy is a plan that helps you position and grows your business.
 It also allows you to leverage your strengths to offset weaknesses.
 Most of all, it serves as a compass for your business decisions.

 Branding Mistakes to Avoid

 What you don’t do is as important as what you do well.
-Here are some common errors small businesses make in the brand building process.
+Here are some common errors small businesses make in the brand-building process.

 They underestimate the power of branding.
 Businesses that focus on branding are more competitive.
 And it pays.
 Consistent branding can increase a company’s bottom line by as much as 33%.